Confirmed Sessions in Barcelona

-Located in the Gothic quarter, the Picasso museum of Barcelona hosts more than 4.000 works of the artists, most of them about the formative years up to the Blue Period.
+Located in the Gothic Quarter, the Picasso Museum of Barcelona hosts more than 4.000 works of the artists, most of them from the formative years up to the Blue Period.
 Opened in 1963 the museum reveals his deep relationship with the city of Barcelona which lasted throughout his life.

 10. MNAC – Museum of National Catalan Art

 The Museu Nacional d’Art de Catalunya, abbreviated as MNAC, is the national museum of Catalan visual art located on Montjuïc Hill near Plaza Espanya.